Table of contents

 And so, to help avoid such a catastrophic outcome, below we highlight specific pitfalls that lie in wait for anyone who needs to understand the buying process in Spain.
-Of course, getting help from an experienced local English-speaking lawyer could help to avoid adding significantly to the costs of buying property in Spain.

 Below we reveal the top 10 most common pitfalls, and perhaps the most expensive, when making this considerable investment in Spanish property.

 Before we begin with our list of top 10 errors, one of our local lawyers Juan-Ignacio discusses a number of issues that property investors should be careful about:

 The first of our 10 most common pitfalls of buying property in Spain arises where the house you are interested in is not currently registered in the Land Registry.
 It is not uncommon for a property in Spain to be advertised in the real estate market as for sale in this condition.
 If so, it is vital to find out if the it is capable of being so registered before you even considering buying it.